Multiple Random Walks on Graphs: Mixing Few to Cover Many: Appendix: Elementary Results

-\begin{proof} Clearly, if $u$ is a leaf itself, then there is nothing to prove.
+\begin{lemma} Let $\ell \in V(\mathcal{T}_n)$ be a leaf.
+Then for any vertex $u\in V(\mathcal{T}_n)$ and $t\geq 0$ we have $\sum_{i=0}^{t}P_{u,u}^i \leq 6\cdot \sum_{i=0}^{t}P_{\ell,\ell}^i$. \end{lemma} \begin{proof} Clearly, if $u$ is a leaf itself, then there is nothing to prove.
 Hence assume that $u$ is an internal node.
-Note that $\sum_{s=0}^{t} P_{u,u}^s$ is the expected number of visits to $u$ of a random walk of length $t$.
+Note that $\sum_{s=0}^{t} P_{u,u}^s$ is the expected number of visits to $u$ of a random walk of length $t$ starting from $u$.
 Divide the random walk of length $t$ into two epochs, where the second epochs starts as soon as a leaf in the subtree rooted at $u$ is visited.
-We claim that in the first epoch the expected number of visits to $u$ is constant, for such, identify all the leaves with a single vertex $\mathcal L$, then by Equation~\eqref{resistance} we have that
+We claim that in the first epoch the expected number of visits to $u$ is constant.
+To show this we identify all the leaves of the subtree rooted at $u$ as a single vertex $\mathcal L$, then by Equation~\eqref{resistance} we have